Everything Is Working

 Why This Matters

-Without coordination, it also creates structural fragility.
+Technology compensation can create wealth rapidly.
+Without coordination, it can also create structural fragility.

 Growth becomes optionality